AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Future Research Directions

 \subsection{All-in-One LLV Video Restoration}

-While all-in-one models have shown promising results in image restoration~\cite{li2022all, wu2025content, ai2024multimodal}, equivalent progress in the video domain particularly in unified LLV frameworks, remains limited.
-Current LLV restoration pipelines remain fragmented, with VFI, denoising, deblurring, and SR often treated as separate tasks.
-This modularity, while convenient for controlled benchmarking, limits model robustness under real-world degradations that involve complex mixtures of temporal and spatial artifacts.
-A promising direction is the development of unified, all-in-one architectures that perform multiple LLV tasks jointly, where VFI is not treated as a standalone module but as an integral part of a broader restoration framework.
-The interpolated frames can offer temporally consistent guidance for denoising or deblurring, while super-resolved outputs can enhance motion estimation accuracy.
-Cross-task consistency losses or multi-task learning objectives can foster synergistic improvements.
-Moreover, transformer- or diffusion-based architectures with spatio-temporal attention mechanisms are naturally suited to this multi-task paradigm, as they can encode long-range dependencies and modulate task-specific pathways via conditioning.
+Although all-in-one architectures have achieved notable success in image restoration~\cite{li2022all, wu2025content, ai2024multimodal}, their extension to unified low-level video (LLV) restoration remains underexplored.
+Existing pipelines typically decompose VFI, denoising, deblurring, and super-resolution into separate modules, which limits robustness under real-world degradations involving coupled spatial and temporal artifacts.
+A promising direction is the development of unified video restoration frameworks in which VFI is embedded as a core component rather than treated as an isolated task.
+In such settings, interpolated frames can provide temporally coherent priors for restoration, while improved spatial fidelity can in turn facilitate more reliable motion estimation.
+Multi-task learning objectives and cross-task consistency constraints may further promote synergy across tasks.
+Transformer- and diffusion-based architectures, with their strong spatio-temporal modeling capacity, are particularly well suited to this integrated paradigm.